kcp-dev/enhancements/keps/core/0004-apibinding-resource-adoption.md

 > [!IMPORTANT]
 > No `deletionPolicy` change is needed on this path — handover applies regardless of
 > policy.
 The policy only decides the fate of GRs that have **no** verified successor at
-> deletion time: `Delete` destroys them (today's behavior), `Orphan` strands them
+> deletion time: `Delete` destroys them (today's behavior), `WaitForSuccessor` blocks
-> recoverably.
-Patching to `Orphan` before the swap is therefore a recommended
+> finalization until one appears.
+Patching to `WaitForSuccessor` before the swap is
-> belt-and-braces step, not a requirement: if a successor turns out to be misconfigured
+> therefore a recommended belt-and-braces step, not a requirement: if a successor turns
-> (wrong identity, wrong schema) at the moment of deletion, `Orphan` converts the failure
+> out to be misconfigured (wrong identity, wrong schema) at the moment of deletion, it
-> mode from data loss into a stranded state that reappears once the successor is fixed.
+> converts the failure mode from data loss into a visible, waiting `Terminating` binding
+> that completes the instant the successor is fixed.

 The API-unavailability window shrinks to the reconcile gap between lock handover and the successor binding becoming bound (the bound CRD never goes away — it is keyed by schema